Teaching in 2019

 Fiona Hutton joined the Institute of Criminology in 2003 from Manchester Metropolitan University, UK.
 Her UK based research and interests focused on recreational drug use in the night time economy, mental health, family support services, education and health needs in inner city areas, outreach work with injecting drug users, the homeless and street based sex workers.
 Since joining the Institute, her research has developed around issues related to alcohol and other drugs, gender, harm reduction and drug policy.
 She has taught and researched in the areas of Criminology, specifically criminological theory, youth crime and cultures, drug policy, harm reduction, alcohol and other drugs, for the past twenty years.

-Fiona's current research interests focus on drug use (including alcohol and (il) legal highs), young women’s drinking practices, youth crime & youth cultures, gender, risk, pleasure & intoxication and harm reduction.
+Fiona's current research interests focus on drug use (including alcohol and new psychoactive substances), drug policy and drug law reform, young women’s drinking practices, youth crime & youth cultures, gender, risk, pleasure & intoxication and harm reduction.
 Current research projects include:

 - exploring the ways drug use and drug users are demonised and stigmatised through a variety of media and other discourses;